browserengineering/book/book/browsersandweb.md

 optimal solution is the job of the browser.
-This concept appears in the web in page layout, which depends on many numerical factors such as font and browser window sizes, desired position and size of boxes, and tabular arrangement of widgets[^6].
+This concept appears in the web in page layout, which depends on many numerical factors such as font and browser window sizes, desired position and size of boxes, and tabular arrangement of widgets[^layout-optimization-function].

+[^layout-optimization-function]: A fun question to consider: what might be the “optimization function” of layout?

 Even after answering the _what_ and the _how_, there is still the _declarative programming_ aspect of the web - _when_ various computations happen.
-For example, when exactly does style (re-)calculation[^7] happen?
+For example, when exactly does style (re-)calculation[^style-calculation] happen?
 From the point of view of the developer, style applies “immediately”, meaning that any subsequent API the developer might call gives an answer that takes the new style into account.
 But what if the developer never calls such an API - does the work ever need to be done?
 Clearly it does if it affects what the browser’s user experiences, such as what pixels are drawn on the screen, but not otherwise.
 For this reason, browsers are as [lazy](https://en.wikipedia.org/wiki/Lazy_evaluation) as possible about doing work, but not so lazy as to unnecessarily delay pixels updating on the screen.
 It turns out that a whole lot of the complexity and cleverness of real-world browsers involves maximally exploiting the performance-enhancing opportunities afforded by declarative programming.

+[^style-calculation]: Style calculation is the process of figuring out, based on the current CSS and HTML, which styles apply to which elements.

 The browser and me
 ==================